 The Packaged Retail and Insurance-based Investment Products Regulation (PRIIPs)

-The aim of the PRIIPs Regulation is to encourage efficient markets by helping investors to better understand and compare the key features, risk, rewards and costs of different PRIIPs, through access to a short and consumer friendly Key Information Document (KID).
+The aim of the PRIIPs Regulation is to encourage efficient markets by helping investors to better understand and compare the key features, risk, rewards and costs of different packaged retail and insurance-based investment products (PRIIPs), through access to a short and consumer-friendly Key Information Document (KID).

-Lloyds Bank CB Markets products that are not PRIIPs include, amongst others:
+Products obtained through Lloyds Bank plc that are not PRIIPs include, amongst others:

 The KID is a stand-alone, standardised document prepared for each investment, at the product level, and whose form and content is governed by mandatory rules set out in the PRIIPs Regulation and its underlying rules & guidance.
 A KID can be up to a maximum of 3 sides of A4-sized paper and may refer to where detailed information can be found.
 Each KID contains generic disclosures for each different type of PRIIP, which is presented in a pre-determined sequence of sections.
 The sections are: